 - Contact hours

-- 60 hours face to face comprising over 12 weeks 2*1 hour lectures; 2 hour tutorial + 1 hour tutorial
+- 60 hours face to face comprising over 12 weeks 2*1 hour lectures; 2 hour Practical Classe + 1 hour Practical Classe

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.